Definition of an Emotional Support Animal

 If a request has been granted for an ESA, the approval has been granted for that specific animal only for the designated academic year.
-Requests for another animal or subsequent housing assignments must follow the same procedures, as outlined in this policy and will be determined following the same guidelines.
+Requests for another animal or subsequent housing assignments must follow the same procedures, as outlined in this policy, and will be determined following the same guidelines.

 Questions related to the use of Emotional Support Animals on campus should be directed to the following departments:

-Lindsay Page, Campus Accessibility Services Coordinator
+Lindsay Page, Campus Accessibility Services Director

 Katie Caron, Manager, Campus Environmental Health & Safety

-Janette Wiggett, Title IX and 504 Coordinator
+Janette Wiggett, Title IX, and 504 Coordinator

 Americans with Disabilities Act